On the complexity of equational decision problems for finite height(ortho)complemented modular lattices: Preliminaries

 A $d$-\emph{frame} $\bar a$ in a modular lattice consists of elements $a_\bot \leq a_\top$ and $a_1,a_j,a_{1j} (1<j\leq d)$ in the interval $[a_\bot,a_\top]$ such that $a_\top =a_1 \oplus_{a_\bot} \ldots \oplus_{a_\bot} a_d$ and $a_1 \oplus_{a_\bot} a_{1j}=a_j\oplus_{a_\bot} a_{1j}=a_1+a_j$ for $1<j\leq d$.

 Given a $d$-frame $\bar a$ in a modular lattice $L$ of height $d$, if $a_i>a_\bot$ for some $i$, then $a_j>a_\bot$ for all $j$, whence $[a_\bot,a_\top]$ has height at least $d$ and so $a_\bot=0$ and $a_\top =1$.
 In this case the frame is called \emph{spanning}; the $a_i$ are independent atoms and $L$ is simple and complemented.
 On the other hand, if $a_i=a_\bot$ for one $i$ then $a_j=a_\bot$ for all $j$ and $a_\bot=a_\top$; such frame is called \emph{trivial}.
 To summarize, a $d$-frame in a height $d$ modular lattice is either spanning or trivial.
-Also, if $L$ is complemented and simple then any atom $a_1$ gives rise to a spanning $d$-frame.
-Indeed, the $a_i$ can be chosen so that $a_1, \ldots ,a_d$ are independent atoms and the $a_{1j}$ \ce are \ca axes of perspectivity.
+Also, if $L$ is complemented and simple then any atom $a_1$ is part of some (many, in general) spanning $d$-frame.
+Indeed, the $a_i$ can be chosen so that $a_1, \ldots ,a_d$ are independent atoms and the $a_{1j}$ are axes of perspectivity.

-For $\dim V_F=d$, the non-trivial $d$-frames in $\lt(V_F)$ have $a_\bot=0$, $a_\top=V$; and $\bar a$ is \ce a non-trivial $d$-frame \ca if and only if there is a basis $e_1, \ldots ,e_d$ of $V_F$ such that $a_i=e_iF$, and $a_{1j}= (e_1-e_i)F$.
+For $\dim V_F=d$, the non-trivial $d$-frames in $\lt(V_F)$ have $a_\bot=0$, $a_\top=V$; and $\bar a$ is a non-trivial $d$-frame if and only if there is a basis $e_1, \ldots ,e_d$ of $V_F$ such that $a_i=e_iF$, and $a_{1j}= (e_1-e_i)F$.
 Thus, the automorphism group of $\lt(V_F)$ acts transitively on the set of such $d$-frames.
 The following is well known and easy to prove. \begin{fact}\lab{fred} For any $d$-frame $\bar a$ and $a_\bot \leq b_1 \leq a_1$, the $b_i:=(b_1+a_{1j})\cap a_j$, $b_{1j:}=(b_1+b_j)\cap a_{1j}$, form a $d$-frame $\bar b$ with $b_\bot:=a_\bot$ and $b_\top:=\sum_ib_i$ and such that $\bar b=\bar a$ if $b_1=a_1$. \end{fact}

-Retractive terms for constructing (equivalent variants of) $d$-frames in modular lattices have been provided by Huhn \cite{huhn} and Freese \cite{ralph}; here we denote such terms by $a_i(\bar z), a_{1j}(\bar z), a_\bot(\bar z), a_\top(\bar z)$.
+Retractive terms for constructing (equivalent variants of) $d$-frames in modular lattices have been provided by Huhn \cite{huhn} and Freese \cite{ralph}; here, using a list $\bar z$ of variables for the elements of the $d$-frame to be obtained, we denote such terms by $a_i(\bar z), a_{1j}(\bar z), a_\bot(\bar z), a_\top(\bar z)$.
 The following is a special case of \cite[Fact 5.2]{hz}.

 \begin{lemma}\lab{discr} For any $d$ there is a term $\delta_d(x,\bar z)$ such that for any spanning $d$-frame $\bar a$ in a height $d$ modular lattice $L$ and any $b \in L$ one has $\delta_d(b,\bar a)=1$ if $b \neq 0$; moreover $\delta_d(0,\bar a)=0$. \end{lemma}